Janet Elizabeth's folk activities

 Some of the folk clubs in Brighton, Lewes and Sussex

-Elephant & Castle at Lewes This folkie goes mostly to the very traditional Lewes Saturday folk club at the Room in the Elephant and the Sunday Song Circle informal folk evening.
+Elephant & Castle at Lewes This folkie goes mostly to the very traditional Lewes Saturday folk club at the Room in the Elephant.
 I occasionally go to the more eclectic Brighton Singers' Club / Cellarfolk run by Ian Fyvie at Round Georges on Tuesdays.

 Musicians would do well to consult Bryan Creer's excellent automated list of traditional music sessions - free, participatory tune and song sessions happening in a loosely defined area roughly corresponding to Sussex, Kent and Surrey.